-As per BS 5385, the mesh-backing on the tile must be removed, e.g. using a grinder, so that no more than 25% of the back of the tile is covered with the mesh.
+As per BS 5385, the mesh-backing on a stone wall tile must be removed, e.g. using a grinder, so that no more than 25% of its back is covered with the mesh; if the mesh cannot be removed, the stone should be mechanically fixed.
+With mesh-backed stone floor tiles, all of the mesh backing must be removed.
 The tiles can then be fixed using the appropriate ARDEX Natural Stone Tile Adhesive.
-If the mesh cannot be removed, the stone should be mechanically fixed (on both walls and floors, as per BS 5385).

 How do I fix granite and other heavy stone floor tiles in a patio area?